Overview: Read alouds are my all time favorite activity in our home. Here are few activities for before, during, and after read alouds.

 Related: 3 Ways to Encourage Natural Curiosity in Children

-I love taking a few minutes to do a picture walk through a book, especially if it’s a book we will be using as a springboard for more learning.
+Take a few minutes to do a picture walk through the book, especially if it’s a book you will be using as a springboard for more learning.
 A picture walk is exactly what the title says, a walk through the book to look at the pictures.
-Talk about what you see, what you might hear if you were standing in the picture, and make predictions about what the book might be about.
+Talk about what you see, what you might hear or smell if you were standing in the picture, and make predictions about what the book might be about.

 During Read Alouds